MurphyPone/murphypone.github.io/src/content/category-theory-2.md

 ## $\sf Functor$ but not $\sf Apply$

 Advancing along the hierarchy diagram, we can now use our knowledge of Product types to break the $\sf Apply$ type class.
 An $\sf Apply$.[^3]  An $\sf Apply$ is anything that lets us take the product of three types in any order isomorphically.
-This necessitates another map which takes two arguments rather than three – $\sf\textcolor{maroon}{map2}$:
+This necessitates another map which takes two arguments in the second list rather than one – $\sf\textcolor{maroon}{map2}$:

 <p align="center" >
   <img src="/images/category-theory-2/tree-before-apply-map2.svg">